 After 10 years of marriage, Rob Reiner and fellow actor/director Penny Marshall—who passed away in 2018—divorced in 1981.
 When Reiner met with Nora Ephron in the mid-1980s, he pitched a number of ideas for movies, including a comedy based on his dating experiences.
 Ephron agreed to write it after extensively interviewing Reiner.
 The two had many discussions about how men and women view sex, love, and relationships differently.

 2. When Harry Met Sally...'s sweet "How We Met" interludes are real love stories.

 Reiner interviewed elderly couples about how they fell in love in preparation for the movie.
 He hired actors to re-tell their stories on the big screen.

-3. Nora Ephron hated the movie's title.
+3. Nora Ephron hated When Harry Met Sally... as a title.

 It was extremely difficult for Ephron to settle on a title for her screenplay.
 She tried several, including Boy Meets Girl, How They Met, and Harry, This Is Sally.
 Reiner eventually turned the naming process into a contest among the crew members.
 Whoever picked the title would win a case of champagne.
 We don't know who came up with When Harry Met Sally..., but let's hope he or she shared all that bubbly.